brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/9_AzureOpenAI/demos/6_PrivateBot/README.md

 > This demo is about how to setup secure document searches within a designated network, ensuring that your data remains protected while leveraging the capabilities of Azure OpenAI. <br/>

 > You could use the `RAG pattern` to improve the search experience in your web application.
 For instance, when a `user queries the search system`, it can retrieve `relevant documents from Azure Storage Blob` Containers and use the `retrieved information to generate a more accurate and detailed search result`.
+[Click here for more information about RAG and AI Search](https://github.com/brown9804/MicrosoftCloudEssentialsHub/blob/main/0_Azure/3_AzureAI/0_AISearch/demos/0_RAG.md).

 ## Wiki